NyteZoid/student-database-management-system/README.md

 * Class 12 Computer Science student
 * Delhi Public School, Prayagraj

-Feel free to connect on https://www.linkedin.com/in/abhirajmandal/ to review this project!
+Feel free to connect on https://www.linkedin.com/in/abhirajmandal/ and review this project!